Skip to main content

 Flow rate (litres per minute)

 This is the single most important spec.
 A whole-house filter must not reduce your water pressure.
 Look for a minimum of 20 L/min for a typical UK household.
 Larger homes with multiple bathrooms need 30+ L/min.
-The Waterdrop WHF21 delivers 56 L/min — you will not notice it is there.
+The BWT E1 delivers 25 L/min, which is adequate for a typical UK household.
+Osmio do not publish a flow rate for the PRO-III Ultimate, so ask before buying if you have several bathrooms running at once.

 WRAS approval